 The historic Temple Campus is renamed the Erika J. Glazer Family Campus of Wilshire Boulevard Temple.
 Read more here.
 Fully restored and renovated Magnin Sanctuary reopens for High Holy Days 2013, with the grand celebration of the official reopening on September 29, 2013.

 On July 20, the Temple breaks ground on a new structure along Sixth Street, which will house the Karsh Social Service Center, parking for approximately 450 cars, and a rooftop sports complex for Brawerman students, the congregation, and the neighborhood.
 Renovation begins on the two existing school buildings--the historic de Toledo School Building (1929) and the 1962 building, to meet the educational needs of

 The inside of the current Sanctuary our current and future children and families.

 following its grand reopening in 2013

-The parking pavilion and renovated school buildings for the Early Childhood Center and Brawerman East are set to open in the fall.
+The parking pavilion and renovated school buildings for the Early Childhood Center and Brawerman East open in the fall.